-- discharges, such as sandbag cofferdams, access fills, etc. are necessary for construction activities or dewatering of construction sites. - Temporary fills must consist of materials installed in a manner that will not be eroded by high flows.
-Materials must be removed in their entirety and affected areas returned to pre-construction elevations and must be revegetated as appropriate. - Work to previously approved tide gates with a Corps-approved operation and maintenance plan and tide gates not affecting the hydraulic regime.
+- Temporary fills must consist of materials installed in a manner that will not be eroded by high flows.
+Materials must be removed in their entirety and affected areas returned to pre-construction elevations and must be re-vegetated as appropriate. - Work to previously approved tide gates with a USACE-approved operation and maintenance plan and tide gates not affecting the hydraulic regime.